Sayeed97/Solving-16-Queen-Problem-using-Genetic-Algorithm/README.md

 4. Cross-over operation (PMX)
 5. Mutation operation (Activation of this operation depends on the mutation rate)
 6. Cross-over and mutation operation together generates the next generation solutions
-7. Check if any solution has fitness value 0, if false repeat from step 2
+7. Check if any solution has fitness value 0 (max fitness), if false repeat from step 2
 8. Prints the optimal solution